Whitney Mercilus: Professional career

+Pre-draft

-On January 3, 2012, Mercilus announced his decision to forgo his remaining eligibility and enter the 2012 NFL Draft.
+On January 3, 2012, Mercilus announced his decision to forgo his remaining eligibility and enter the 2012 NFL draft.
 He attended the NFL Scouting Combine and completed all of the combine drills.
 Mercilus finished with the fourth fastest time among all defensive ends in the 40-yard dash.
-On March 6, 2012, Mercilus attended Illinois’ pro day, but opted to stand on the majority of his combine numbers.
+On March 6, 2012, Mercilus attended Illinois' pro day, but opted to stand on the majority of his combine numbers.
 He performed positional drills and improved his time in the short shuttle (4.47s) and three-cone drill (7.03s).
 Whitney attended Detroit Lions, Cleveland Browns, Buffalo Bills, Jacksonville Jaguars, and Dallas Cowboys.
 At the conclusion of the pre-draft process, Mercilus was projected to be a first round pick by NFL draft experts and scouts.
 He was ranked as the third best defensive end prospect in the draft by DraftScout.com and was ranked the third best outside linebacker by NFL analyst Mike Mayock.